 Students who believe they have received a grade in error should informally meet with the instructor or department head to determine if an error has occurred.
 If the instructor has erred in submitting the grade, the instructor will correct the grade with the Records Office.
 If the error occurred due to a clerical error in the Records Office, the instructor should request the grade be corrected.

-If discussions with the instructor or department head do not resolve the issue, the student should make a formal appeal to the instructor to review the grade.
-The student must file this appeal within 45 days after the last day of instruction for that class.
+If discussions with the instructor or department head do not resolve the issue, the student may make a formal appeal.
+The student must begin the formal appeal within 15 business days of the last day of the term.

 Note: Appeals are not heard for grades resulting from failure to withdraw, nor are appeals heard in order to regrade assignments or change grades on an exam.